iGoLDeNZz/Movie/README.md

 This is an assignment handed to me on the 15th January 2019 to evaluate my knowledge on using API calls, handling lists and different data-structures, my coding logic and solving problem.
 I was presented with a various options on how I would like to implement my solution for the problem, I selected the 'iOS' path using swift language.

 ### In This document I will explain:
-	*How to Install the app on your iDevice
+* How to Install the app on your iDevice
-	*The content of the project and how I implement each one of them.
+* The content of the project and how I implement each one of them.
-	*The approach that I took on solving the problem and why *Some key feature of the app
+* The approach that I took on solving the problem and why
+* Some key feature of the app
-	*Area's the could have been improved with more time
+* Area's the could have been improved with more time

 ## Requirements
-1.For installing:
+1. For installing:
-..+iOS 11.1+
+..+ iOS 11.1+
-2.For editing the code:
+2. For editing the code:
-..+Xcode 10.1+
+..+ Xcode 10.1+
-..+Swift 4.2+
+..+ Swift 4.2+
-..+MacOS system
+..+ MacOS system

 ## Installation
 Go to the following repository: [Movie](https://github.com/iGoLDeNZz/Movie)